mezoistvan/meme-machine/meme-market/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+todo:
+    loading image homokora
+    scrollable list in created
+    call own function in created
+    owned screen set up (scroll list)
+    browse screen set up (scroll list, own function) create bug in solidity fix
+    modify solidity to 75%-20%-5%

+    blog post for start
+    medium article describing things (how the money is distributed, how to create, how to buy) del faqcomponent and blogcomponent and just link to medium mememarket twitter
+    fix welcome screen + add welcome cursor

+    KIBU: artmarket wl